DO3 OPEN WATER 2021

 SOCIAL DISTANCING - At all times when on site you must adhere to the current social distancing guidelines of staying 2 metres apart from anyone outside of your household bubble.

 In the booking in zone you will see the booking in desk.
 This is where you will be issued your membership card (on your first visit).
+If you already have a membership card, on the first visit of 2021 a sticker will be applied to your card to indicate that you have paid the £10 admin fee for 2021.
 This card will be scanned to mark you as 'arrived'.
 At this point you are allowed to enter the water and start your swim.

-When you finish your swim you MUST re-attend the booking in desk and get checked out by a member of staff.
+When you finish your swim you MUST get checked out of the water by a member of staff.

 Due to current social distancing measures you are unfortunately not able to wait around after your swim so please gather your belongings and return to your car.